-The Export Promotion Capital Goods scheme (EPCG) is an initiative by the Government of India and is a part of the Foreign Trade Policy (FTP) 2015-20.
-It was first operationalised on 1 April 2015 and under this scheme, capital goods imported for the manufacture of export products enjoy zero or concessional rates in the customs duty.
+The Export Promotion Capital Goods Scheme (EPCG) is an initiative by the Government of India and is a part of the Foreign Trade Policy (FTP) 2015-20.
+It was first operationalized on 1 April 2015 and under this scheme, capital goods imported for the manufacture of export products enjoy zero or concessional rates in the customs duty.
 The imported capital goods include spare parts for production i.e. pre and post-production.
-The scheme also covers merchant exporters associated with supporting manufacturers, manufacturer exports with/without supporting vendors/manufacturers, and designated service providers or a certified Common Service Provider (CSP).
+The scheme also covers merchant exporters associated with supporting manufacturers, manufacturer exports with/without supporting vendors/manufacturers, and designated service providers or certified Common Service Provider (CSP).

 Features of the EPCG scheme

 - The authorisation holder of the EPCG is allowed to import capital goods at a customs duty of 0% or 3%.
 The 0% customs duty requires the authorisation holder to undertake export obligation amounting to 6 times of the amount saved on duty on the capital goods.
 The capital goods should be imported within a 6-year period from the authorisation issue date.
 For 3% duty, the authorisation holder needs to undertake export obligation of 8 times the duty saved on the import of capital goods over a period of 8 years.

 - The capital goods imported under the EPCG scheme will depend on the actual user condition and until the export obligation is fulfilled, the imported goods cannot be sold or transferred.

 - The installation of capital goods and its usage in production should be done within 6 months but can be extended by the Deputy/Assistant Commissioner of Customs.